John Crain – Vocals, Guitar (acoustic, electric, slide, weissenborn)

 Grant has performed and recorded with Grammy Award-winning blues and rock greats like Charlie Musselwhite, Jackson Browne, Dobie Gray, and Gene Vincent.
 He was a founding member of The Psychedelic Rangers with John Densmore and Robby Krieger of The Doors, and Billy Wolff.
 He played for other seminal ‘60s bands, including The Sound Machine, The Truth, and Fever Tree, and in the ‘70’s with Blue Heaven.
 He toured with oldies greats, such as The Drifters, The Coasters, and The Platters.
 He also was one of the founding members of Segue, a revered Bay Area jazz trio.

-Brian studied the cello at a young age, eventually learning upright bass and then electric bass.
-While in high school Brian played cello and upright bass with the San Jose City Orchestra.
+Mako studied the cello at a young age, eventually learning upright bass and then electric bass.
+While in high school Mako played cello and upright bass with the San Jose City Orchestra.
 He has been in the music business since the mid-60’s playing in various S.F.
 Bay-area original bands including Stoneground a nationally successful act in 1971.
 He went on to form bands with musicians such as drummer Michael Shrieve from Santana, guitarist Lyle Workman from Sting’s’s band and guitarist Pat Thrall from The Pat Travers Band.
-Brian formed the Portland, Oregon label, Zoppa Records in 2001 .
+Mako formed the Portland, Oregon label, Zoppa Records in 2001 .